Shaurya-Srivastav/Alertness-Detection-using-Yolov5/README.md

   - run on a raspberry pi attached with a pieze buzzer/speaker system to wake driver up.

 **Training data can be found in "data" folder**
+- trained for 500 epochs using 20 images

 Pictures Below: